IntelSoftware/SYCL_101/modern/3_smart_pointers.rst

 As C++ Reference defines:

-    std::weak_ptr is a smart pointer that holds a non-owning ("weak") reference to an object that is managed by std::shared_ptr.
-It must be converted to std::shared_ptr in order to access the referenced object.
+    :code:`std::weak_ptr` is a smart pointer that holds a non-owning ("weak") reference to an object that is managed by :code:`std::shared_ptr`.
+It must be converted to :code:`std::shared_ptr` in order to access the referenced object.

 Syntax
 ======